hackbg/ubik/README.md

 pnpm release
 ```

-## Tasks

-### More about fixing extensions

-You can also apply the fix in place:
+You can also apply the fix in place, then do the rest of the release in your own way:

 ```sh
 npm run ubik compile
 ```

-Note that this will modify your `package.json` and leave the original at `package.json.bak`.
+* Note that this will generate a new `package.json` for your package
+and leave the original at `package.json.bak`.

-Same applies for errors during publishing.
+* Don't commit the generated `package.json`, it's for releases only.

 Recommended `tsconfig.json`: